-Bill Gates, Steve Jobs, Richard Branson and other famous business leaders have been open about the role intuition plays in their decision-making.
-“Many leaders, whether managers or CEOs, use intuition on a daily basis.
+Bill Gates, Steve Jobs, Richard Branson, and other famous business leaders have been open about the role intuition plays in their decision-making.
+“Many leaders, whether managers or CEOs, use intuition daily.
 It’s a way of making the right decisions faster, at the right time, with a focus on the company’s important issues,” Fontaine tells us.
 But beyond the boardroom jargon, the subject is still somewhat taboo in the workplace.
 In the late 1990s, a study conducted by Jagdish Parikh of Harvard Business School revealed the extent of this double standard.
 He found that, while 80% of managers attributed the success of their business to intuition, only 50% would be willing to acknowledge it publicly.

 “It’s a way of making the right decisions faster, at the right time, with a focus on the company’s important issues.”

 Progress, sparked by scientific research and international influence, has helped many businesses see the benefits that intuition can bring to their way of working.
 In management training courses and the business press, it’s presented as intuitive leadership or linked to emotional intelligence.
 Both of these approaches encourage people to understand each other, listen to their gut feelings and show empathy.

 Is it possible to have a rational discussion about intuition?